lemalcs/Khernet/README.md

 # **Khernet** (beta)

-Khernet is a standalone chat application for LAN, just clic the application and start to chat.
+Khernet is a standalone chat application for LAN, just click the application and start to chat.

 > This project is at beta stage so any contributions are welcomed

 ## Main features

-- No installer needed.
+- No installer wizard.
-- No server needed.
+- No centralized server.
 - Use emojis on contact names 🙂.
 - End to end encryption.
 - Supported types of messages: